landex/Windows-10/Procedure/Windows.md

 <img align="center" src="https://github.com/landex/Windows-10/blob/main/Images/win_and_choco/fira_code.png" alt="drawing" width="300"/>

 We will start with font, and for me after discovering last year (2020) the **Fira Code** with **ligatures** is the best font for me.
 To install we will use the classic Windows installation.
-You can make download this link [Fira Code Download](https://github.com/tonsky/FiraCode/releases/download/5.2/Fira_Code_v5.2.zip).
+You can make download this link [Fira Code](https://github.com/tonsky/FiraCode/releases/download/5.2/Fira_Code_v5.2.zip).

 After the download is done, to install **Fira Code**, you need to access the ***Fira_Code_v5.2\ttf*** and select all fonts, and select to install for all users, equals screen shoot below.

 <img align="center" src="https://github.com/landex/Windows-10/blob/main/Images/New_Images/Install_fonts_20210317_221238.png" alt="drawing" width="300"/>